PhilLockett/Balancer/README.md

         -a --delimiter <char>   Character used to separate csv fields.

 ### Track list file (mandatory)
-The text file containing the track list is specified using `-i` or `--input` followed by the name of the text file.
+A text file containing the track list is specified using `-i` or `--input` option, followed by the name of the text file.
 Each line of the text file has the track length followed by whitespace followed by the track title.
-The track length can be specified using the hh:mm:ss format, but can also use mm:ss format or simply as seconds.
+The track length can be specified using the hh:mm:ss format, the mm:ss format or simply as seconds.

 ### Maximum processing timeout
 By default the software takes a maximum of 60 seconds to order the tracks.
-To change this timeout limit, use `-t` or `--timeout` and specify the number of seconds.
+To change this timeout limit, use `-t` or `--timeout` option and specify the number of seconds.
 The timeout can also be specified using the hh:mm:ss format, or the mm:ss format.

 ### Side length
 To specify the maximum length of a side use `-d` or `--duration` and specify